John Insley Blair Larned: Episcopacy

 Larned was elected Suffragan Bishop of Long Island on November 14, 1928, in the Cathedral of the Incarnation in Garden City, New York.
-He was consecrated on February 11, 1929, by Presiding Bishop John Gardner Murray.
+He was consecrated on February 11, 1929, with Presiding Bishop John Gardner Murray as chief consecrator.
 He was named for American industrialist John Insley Blair.
 He was also Bishop-in-charge of American Episcopal Churches in Europe between 1947 and 1953.

 Death

 Larned died in Massachusetts General Hospital in Boston, on December 3, 1955.